abdoul-rb/laravel-awesome-links/README.md

 # Laravel awesome links
-Organized collection of the best Laravel articles I can find
+Organized collection of the best Laravel articles, curated by developers for developers.